What Do We Mean When We Talk About Data Storytelling?: Methods Overview

 \subsubsection{Theme Analysis}

-At the beginning stage, the coding team applied an open coding scheme to the same set of 50 definitions.
-In the first group discussion, the first author extracted and grouped concepts and descriptions from these definitions.
+We extracted paragraphs and sentences from the papers and books in our corpus that explicitly described or defined what data storytelling is.
+At the beginning stage, the coding team applied an open coding scheme to the same set of 50 conceptualizations.
+In the first group discussion, the first author extracted and grouped concepts and descriptions from these conceptualizations.
 After several rounds of discussions, we refined the groups and generated codes and themes together.
-We then coded the rest of the definitions.
+We then coded the rest of the conceptualizations.
 Overall, 16 codes and four themes were derived.
-The four themes are \textit{What is being told in data storytelling? (\textbf{What})}, \textit{What are the techniques used in data storytelling? (\textbf{How})}, \textit{What effects should data storytelling achieve? (\textbf{Why})}, and \textit{Who is the audience of data storytelling? (\textbf{Who})}.
+Details are reported in Section \ref{sec:conceptualization}.